 Hammam (also spelled hamam) means “bathhouse” in Arabic.
 The hammam or Turkish bath is used to warm up and purify both the mind and body.
 Unlike an American bath full of water, the Turkish bath is really more akin to a steam bath.

-No Longer a Religious Ritual
+The Hammam Is No Longer Only a Religious Ritual

 Though it has roots in religious ritual, today the hammam is visited to reduce anxiety and derive other benefits, much the same way you would visit a spa.
 The one connection to a religious ritual that remains strong is that often brides in Turkey will still visit the hammam before a wedding ceremony.